infominer33/infominer33.github.io/research/notes-on-github-pages.md

 If you know [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) then you can do this.
 To get started all you need is a repository called `username.github.io`.

 You can have only one page per account, and the repository has to contain your account.
-I'm infominer33 on github so my repository is infominer33.github.io.
+I'm infominer33 on github so my website repository is `infominer33.github.io`.

 At the very minimum all you need is a readme.md... but that's if you don't care about link previews and all the little things that make a site feel legit.